SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

 \subsubsection{Matching Function}

+The matching function implemented in the presented solution checks if new perceived objects correspond with known objects (stored percepts).
+Thus, a match is obtained if each pair of percept-anchor tracking IDs is the same as the new one.

-The matching function implemented in the presented solution, which is a symbolic skill for robots, is based on a neural network.
-These features are used to compare new percepts with existing anchors.
-The comparison of each pair of percept-anchor gives the input features of the neural network which are the following: \begin{itemize} \item Same class: this feature is a boolean that indicates if the classes of the percept and the anchor are the same. \item Cropped images: these images correspond to the cropped images of the percept and the anchor.
-They are used to measure visual similarity. \item Distance: this feature is the $L^2$-distance between the positions of the percept and the anchor. \item Scale factor: this feature is the scale factor between the sizes of the percept and the anchor. \item Time: this feature is the time, in seconds, between the timestamps of the percept and the anchor. \end{itemize}
+The comparison of each pair of percept-anchor gives the input features of the neural network which are the following: \begin{itemize} \item Same object class: this feature is a boolean that indicates if the classes of the percept and the anchor are the same. \item Cropped images: these RGB images correspond to the cropped images of the percept and the anchor.
+They are used to measure visual similarity.
+The images are preprocessed following the next steps: \begin{itemize} \item The images are cropped to a size of 224x224 pixels.
+This means that a square region of the image is selected, discarding the remaining parts.

+\item Then, they are resized to a size of 256x256 applying bilinear interpolation, which is a technique to estimate pixel values in the resized image based on the surrounding pixels.
+Bilinear interpolation helps in preserving the visual quality of the images during the resizing process.
+This step ensures that all the input images have the same size for consistency.

+\item The pixel values of the images are normalized using mean and standard deviation values of ImageNet, which are [0.485, 0.456, 0.406] and [0.229, 0.224, 0.225] respectively.
+This normalization centers the pixel values around zero, which helps in reducing the effect of lighting variations in the images; and scales the pixel values to have a standard deviation of 1, which aids in reducing the impact of color channel variations. \end{itemize}

+\item Distance: this feature is the $L^2$-distance in meters between the positions of the percept and the anchor. \item Scale factor: this feature is the scale factor between the sizes of the percept and the anchor. \item Time: this feature is the time, in seconds, between the timestamps of the percept and the anchor. \end{itemize}